kmfd/scrape-post/README.md

 ### 1. Create the Repository
 1. Go to GitHub and create a new repository.
 2. Set the repository to private if desired.
-3. Enable workflows to write to the repository so that the scraper can push the JSON response.
+3. Enable workflows to write to the repository so that the scraper can push the response.
    - Navigate to **Settings -> Actions -> General -> Workflow permissions** and choose **Read and write permissions**.
    - Reference: Permission Denied to GitHub Actions Bot - [https://stackoverflow.com/questions/73687176/permission-denied-to-github-actionsbot-the-requested-url-returned-error-403](https://stackoverflow.com/questions/73687176/permission-denied-to-github-actionsbot-the-requested-url-returned-error-403)